7 Best Med Spa Management Software (2026)

 Day-to-day spa management depends on keeping bookings and staff rosters straight.
 Mangomint focuses on speed and simplicity, giving teams clean client appointment scheduling alongside staff rosters in one view.
 Built-in reminders, no-show controls and a straightforward point of sale handle services, retail, memberships and packages.
 Templates and light automations reduce front-desk friction.

-• Pros: Intuitive interface, quick onboarding, dependable client and staff scheduling, and reliable reminders.
+- Pros: Intuitive interface, quick onboarding, dependable client and staff scheduling, and reliable reminders for patients.

 Compare Portrait Care vs Mangomint